Fiserv/Commerce-Hub/docs/Resources/Guides/Response-Codes/Error.md

 title: 7xx
 -->

 Codes starting with 7xx identifies an error related to gateway communication.
-Check the error message, correct the data and resend the request.
+Check the error message and take appropriate action.
 Contact your account respresentative for further assistance.

 | Code| Message |
 | ---- | ----- |